Aiken reacts to mass shooting at nightclub

 If you have any information on the investigation or if you have video or information on the suspects, call the Aiken County Sheriff’s office at 803-648-6811.
 You can provide the information anonymously and there is a $1000 reward for information leading to an arrest.

 This is an ongoing story.
-We will keep you updated as we get information.
+Count on NewsChannel 6 for more details as they become available.